rmeschian/javascript-ecosystem-tutorials/README.md

 8. JQuery Mobile - HTML5-based user interface system for popular mobile device platforms.

 ## Getting Started
-Download the code and run 'npm start' to start the server.
+Download the code and run 'node app.js' to start the server.

 Then go to localhost:3000 to see the various courses.